tjblackheart/shorty/README.md

 * To add an admin user: Set APP_USER and APP_BCRYPT_PW.
 The latter should be a bcrypt encrypted string.
 * Set APP_SECRET to a secure random string, as this is used for the CSRF token.

 Run `docker-compose up` to have an auto reload dev base.
-The frontend then is available at `https://localhost:3000` or whereever you set APP_HOST to.
+The frontend then is available at `https://localhost:3000` or whereever you set APP_PORT to.
 The backend can be reached with the route `/_a/`.

 ## LICENSE